 Ann Arbor has great resources for people who have cerebral palsy, including the Cerebral Palsy Comprehensive Care Center and the Ann Arbor Center for Independent Living.
-The University of Michigan, Wayne State University and Detroit Medical Center are known for their continued efforts in the area of cerebral palsy research, but there must be more funding at the national level.
-Listed below are some ways in which parents can help increase cerebral palsy funding.
+Despite these efforts, there must be more funding at the national level.

 Cerebral palsy is a difficult area of law to pursue due to the complex nature of the disorder and the medical records that support it.
-The nationally recognized attorneys at Reiter & Walsh ABC Law Centers have decades of experience with cerebral palsy cases.
+The nationally-recognized attorneys at ABC Law Centers have decades of experience with cerebral palsy cases.
 To find out if you have a case, contact our firm to speak with an experienced attorney.
-We handle cases in Michigan, Ohio, Texas, Washington, D.C. and throughout the nation.
-We have numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
-Email or call us at 888-419-2229.
+We have numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm unless we win your case.
+Contact us today in any of the following ways:

 Contact our birth injury attorneys and legal nurses in any of the following ways with any questions you may have.
 We do not charge any fees for our legal processes unless we win!